Libi486/MQTT/README.md

 Run publisher.py in the other.
 You should see the message appear in the subscriber window.

+🧠 How It Works
+Uses HiveMQ public broker.
+Publisher sends messages to libin/livechat.
+Subscriber listens and prints incoming messages.

 Things to Install
 pip install paho-mqtt